zliu250/Projects/Big Data Analytics on FIFA/README.md

 ## Notebook Versions

 ### Base Version
 Excludes 'potential', 'wage_eur', and 'value_eur' for a more challenging model training scenario.
+These three features are directly related to the 'overall' value and therefore we exclude them to look for a more general model.

 ### Version 2 (With pgAdmin)
 Includes all features, providing a comprehensive dataset for analysis.